Izaakwltn/resolre/README.md

 "4"
 RESOLRE>
 ```

+Commands for the interpreter: `quit` or `exit` will, as expected, end your session, `clear` or `new-session` will reset the Resolre environment, and `export` will print out a list of all commands given so far.

 You can also run `make` within the resolre directory to build an executable of the interpreter that you can run with `./resolre` from the command-line.